The Virgin and Child with Saints Jerome, Peter, Francis and an Unidentified Female Saint

 About this artwork

-The Christ Child leans over to study a scroll held by the elderly St Jerome, on which Lotto has playfully signed his name (in its Latin form: LOTVS).
+The Christ Child leans over to study a scroll held by the elderly Saint Jerome, on which Lotto has playfully signed his name (in its Latin form: LOTVS).
 The stiffness of the child's pose is echoed in the angular folds of Mary's draperies.
-She acknowledges St Francis with her raised hand.
-A cloth of honour stretches across the painting separating the foreground group (which also includes St Peter and a female saint) from the landscape behind.
+She acknowledges Saint Francis with her raised hand.
+A cloth of honour stretches across the painting separating the foreground group (which also includes Saint Peter and a female saint) from the landscape behind.
 The woodcutters felling a tree allude to the wood of the cross and therefore to Christ's Passion.
 This is an early work, painted by Lotto in about 1505.

 -